 Beth Berila, Ph.D., Director, Women's Studies Program

 My current work focuses on integrating feminism, yoga, and embodied learning.
 This work happens on several fronts.
 First, I teach a weekly Yoga for Balance class at St. Cloud State University that is free and open to students, faculty, staff, and community members (E-mail me for more information about that class).
 Second, I integrate various forms of mindfulness into my Women's Studies classes, so that students can develop more intentional embodied ways of learning.
 Third, I am a founding board member of the Yoga and Body Image Coalition, a group of yogis, teachers, and activists dedicated to making yoga accessible to EVERYbody.
 We address the ways that systems of oppression (sexism, racism, heterosexism, classism, ageism, and so on) are present in the Western yoga culture.
 Finally, I write about the rich intersections of this work, including my forthcoming book, Integrating Mindfulness into Anti-Oppression Pedagogy: Social Justice in Higher Education, is due out from Routledge in October, 2015.
-My website features y webinar: Toward an Embodied Social Justice, sponsored by The Center for Contemplative Mind in Society.
+My website features my webinar: Toward an Embodied Social Justice, sponsored by The Center for Contemplative Mind in Society.